Having a dog is more than just puppy kisses and cuddles. Dogs can get smelly without the proper grooming routine!

 However, cutting and brushing hair is only part of the job.
 Dogs need regular washes just like humans do!

 Even short-coated dogs need baths.
-The number of times you bathe your dog will depend on their breed, skin condition, coat quality, and temperament.
+The number of times you bathe your dog will depend on its breed, skin condition, coat quality, and temperament.

 As a grooming assistant, I saw dogs in various conditions.
 Many were frequently undergroomed due to behavior and a lack of owner education.